ibm-cloud-docs/Cloudant/api/creating_views.md

 {{site.data.keyword.cloudant_short_notm}} does not automatically throw an error, but B-tree performance degrades dramatically.
-If your view works correctly with small data sets but quits working when more data is added, you might have violated the growth rate characteristic restriction.
+If your view works correctly with small data sets but quits working when more data is added, your view might violate the growth rate characteristic restriction.

 ### Execution environment